© Crown copyright 2020

-Businesses are encouraged to take orders online or by telephone, and businesses should not provide seating areas, indoors and outdoors, for customers to consume food and drink on.
-Ordering in advance is strongly encouraged to avoid waiting in, as per Public Health England guidelines.
+Businesses are encouraged to take orders online or by telephone, and businesses must not provide seating areas, indoors and outdoors, for customers to consume food and drink on.
+Ordering in advance is strongly encouraged to avoid waiting, as per Public Health England guidelines.

-Planning regulation has been changed to enable restaurants, cafés and pubs which do not currently offer delivery and hot food takeaway to do so.
+Planning regulations have been changed to enable restaurants, cafés and pubs which do not currently offer delivery and hot or cold food takeaway to do so.
 The legislation can be accessed online.

 4. Length of closure

-Everyone is instructed to comply with the rules issued by the government in relation to coronavirus, in order to protect both themselves and others.
+As of 26 March 2020 these restrictions became enforceable by law in England.
+These Regulations were then amended on 22 April 2020, 13 May 2020 and 1 June 2020.
+Everyone is required to comply with these Regulations issued by the government in relation to coronavirus, in order to protect both themselves and others.

-Where an owner, proprietor or manager carrying out a business (or a person responsible for other premises) contravenes the Regulations, that person commits an offence.
+An owner, proprietor or manager carrying out a business (or a person responsible for other premises) who contravenes the Regulations, without reasonable excuse, commits an offence.

-If prohibition notices are not followed, or fixed penalty notice not paid, you may also be taken to court with magistrates able to impose potentially unlimited fines.
+If prohibition notices are not complied with, or fixed penalty notice not paid, you may also be taken to court with magistrates able to impose potentially unlimited fines.

-In England, under the Retail, Hospitality and Leisure Grant (RHLG) announced on 16 March 2020, businesses and venues in the retail, hospitality and leisure sectors will be eligible for cash grants of up to £25,000 per property.
+In England, under the Retail, Hospitality and Leisure Grant (RHLG) measures announced on Monday March 16, businesses and venues in England in the retail, hospitality and leisure sectors will be eligible for cash grants of up to £25,000 per property.